How to get out of debt in 5 steps

 If you need help comparing debt to savings, there are online calculators that can help determine which is a better priority for your excess income.

-2. How to get out of debt – The Emotional Approach to Debt Versus Savings
+2. The Emotional Approach to Debt Versus Savings

 How Do You Calculate Whether to Pay Off Debt or Save?